 The combined local team won the match scoring 82 and 101 to the Aboriginals’ 53 and 33.
 For the locals G and J Moore were reported as bowling “throughout the second innings with their accustomed precision and effect”.
 The scoresheet for the Aboriginal team’s innings showed some rather unusual names; Dick, Rose, Cuzens, Mullagh, Paddy, Wills, Jellico, Peter, Tarpot, Dick-a-Dick and Sundown (appropriately the No. 11 batsman).
 About 2000 watched the match on the second day.
 At the end of the match the Aborigines entertained the crowd with a display of their athletic skills and agility by taking part in a series of contests that included running backwards, a standing high jump and warding off with their shields cricket balls thrown at close range.

 Back Row: Tarpot, TW Wills, Mullagh,

-Front Row: King Cole, Dick-a-Dick, Jellico, Peter, Red Cap, Harry Rose, Bullocky, Cuzens
+Front Row: King Cole (leg on chair), Dick-a-Dick, Jellico, Peter, Red Cap, Harry Rose, Bullocky, Cuzens